a-tokyo/apple-signin-auth/README.md

 - Flow Types

 ## Contributing
-Pull requests are welcome.
+Pull requests are highly appreciated!
 For major changes, please open an issue first to discuss what you would like to change.

-## Credits
+## Support
-This is highly inspired by https://github.com/Techofficer/node-apple-signin and a merge would b amazing!
+Feel free to <a href="mailto:ahmed.tokyo1@gmail.com?subject=Apple Signin Contact">contact me directly</a> with questions or consultancy requests.